 nearly all aspects of the church - finances, staff, mission, lay leadership, structure and destiny - not only as self-centered,

 Lifeway Research surveyed 734 former senior pastors from four Protestant denominations.
 56% of those who left before retirement spoke of resident-leaders who fomented ongoing conflict, resident-leaders who wanted their way at all costs.
 Regrettably for the church, 54% of pastors said that in the process of dealing with these bullying leaders, they experienced personal attacks.

 "We will destroy you, your reputation, your career, your family," is how one resident-leader put it to a pastor who was engaged in leading the congregation into a life of service and mission.
 When the pastor told the resident-leader, "I serve God and not threats," the resident-leader launched such a vicious attack as to utterly destroy the pastor, the pastor's career, the pastor's reputation.
 Sadly, this is not an isolated story - and speaks to the decline of American protestant churches.

-While older generations die out at a hastening speed, few from the next-generation are interested in taking their seat in the pew or assuming a role in an institution knee-deep in brokenness; an institution that has broken faith with them.
+While older generations die out at a hastening speed, few from the next-generation are interested in taking their seat in the pew or assuming a role in an institution knee-deep in corruption and self-preservation; an institution that has broken faith with them.
 And, say some, with God.

 While an increasing number of the next-generation lack faith in God (30%), others have vacated churches because they lack faith in a place where appearances and belonging seem to mean more than living to change the world for good.